 Graduate students taking less than 4.5 credit hours must contact the Graduate School, 109 Knight Hall, to discuss eligibility for and/or payment of the benefit package.
 Graduate students not receiving a fee waiver need to pay for the package at the Cashier's Office, 170 Knight Hall.

 Students who own insurance or choose not to have any health insurance must waive the university's health insurance program at the time of registration.
 Part-time students who waive the insurance coverage can contact Accounts Receivable, 250 Knight Hall, to sign on for a benefit package, if applicable.

-All university charges are due prior to 4 p.m. the first Friday of each Fall and Spring Term.
+All university charges are due prior to 4 p.m. the third Friday of each Fall and Spring Term.

 An institutional Payment Plan is available for students who:

-- have made the 1st installment payment of 1/3 total current term charges due plus 100% of prior term charges, required prior to 4 p.m. the first Friday of the term or
+- have made the 1st installment payment of 1/3 total current term charges due plus 100% of prior term charges, required prior to 4 p.m. the third Friday of the term or

 - have "OFFERED and ACCEPTED" financial aid equal to or greater than the 1/3 total current term charges plus 100% of prior term charges.

 A $15.00 payment plan enrollment fee is charged per semester.
 The payment plan allows for two additional payments approximately six weeks and nine weeks into the term.
 Please see the semester class schedule for the exact due dates.
 Interest of 1.5% per month may be charged on all past due amounts.Charges for a course delivered by Outreach Credit Programs are due approximately one month before the first day of the class or upon enrollment, whichever occurs later.
 Please contact Outreach Credit Programs (1-800-448-7801) for details and for exact deadline dates.

 Additional charges (special course and college fees) must be paid by students enrolling in those courses and colleges with approved special fees.
 Fees for these courses and colleges will be indicated in the semester Class Schedule.